roemvaar/cs_notes/docs/computer_systems/ooa&d.md

 ## Object-oriented methodologies:

-- Write a problem statement, single out the nouns and verbs, and create corresponding classes and operations.
+* Write a problem statement, single out the nouns and verbs, and create corresponding classes and operations.

-- Focus on the collaborations and responsibilities in your system
+* Focus on the collaborations and responsibilities in your system.

-- Model the real world and translate the objects found during anaylisis into design.
+* Model the real world and translate the objects found during anaylisis into design.

 ## Characteristics of a well design object oriented system:

-- All well-structured object oriented architectures are full of patterns
+* All well-structured object oriented architectures are full of patterns.

-- Pay careful attention to the common collaborations among its objects
+* Pay careful attention to the common collaborations among its objects.

 ## Delegation